 At this sacred site, Rishi Ved Vyas documented the Mahabharata with the help of Lord Ganesha.
 As per the Puranas, Veda was also written by Maharishi Vyas in this cave.
 You can also witness the scripts written all over the interior of the Vyas Cave.

 Among the popular holy sites in Badrinath, Sheshnetra is famous for numerous religious reasons.
 As per the legends, Lord Vishnu relaxes here on Ananta Shesha.
 Situated on the opposite bank of the Alaknanda River, Sheshnetra Temple comprises a rock on which you can see the natural imprints.
 It is also believed that Sheshnetra guards the sacred site of Lord Badrinath.

 Perched at an altitude of 4,600 m above sea level, Satopanth Lake is a high-altitude lake.
 It also holds a religious significance among locals.
 It is believed that Lord Shiva, Lord Vishnu, and Lord Brahma bathe in the sacred water of the lake.
 You can trek to Satopanth Lake and enjoy nature walking.

-Situated near Tapt Kund, Narad Kund is also a hot water spring where devotees take a dip before visiting the Badrinath Temple to seek blessings from Lord Badri.
+Situated near Tapt Kund, Narad Kund is also a hot water spring where devotees dip before visiting the Badrinath Temple to seek blessings from Lord Badri.
 According to mythology, Adi Shankaracharya recovered the idol of Lord Vishnu from here.
-This place is named after Narad Muni who wrote Narad Bhakti Sutra here.
+This place is named after Narad Muni, who wrote Narad Bhakti Sutra here.
 This is one of the popular places to visit in Badrinath for devotees.